41 Comments

 Kevin M.'s avatar

 They would have neither.
-If you disarm a robber that breaks into your house, you don't have the "legal and moral right" to do anything to retaliate.
+If you disarm a robber that breaks into your house, he doesn't have the "legal and moral right" to do anything to retaliate.

 If you let them get away with this crap, it will escalate.
 Appeasement doesn't work.